Complexities of 3-manifolds from triangulations, Heegaard splittings, and surgery presentations: Linear complexity triangulations from Heegaard splittings

 Note that for a link in the bicollar $\Sigma_g\times[-1,1]$, if each component is regular with respect to the projection of $\Sigma_g\times[-1,1] \to \Sigma_g$, then the \emph{blackboard framing with respect to $\Sigma_g$} is well-defined; the preferred parallel with respect to the blackboard framing is defined to be the push-off along the $[-1,1]$ direction.
-In particular, for our surgery link $L_0$, the blackboard framing with respect to $\Sigma_g$ is the zero framing.
-We apply Reidemeister move I to each component of $L_0$ to obtain a new link $L$ which lies in $D\times[-1,1]\subset \Sigma\times[-1,1]\subset S^3$ and whose blackboard framing is the desired $(\pm1)$-framing for surgery; see Figure~\ref{figure:surgery-link-with-kinks} for an example.
+In particular, for our surgery link $L$, the blackboard framing with respect to $\Sigma_g$ is equal to the zero framing in~$S^3$.

-Now, in order to construct a triangulation of $\Sigma_g\times[-1,1] \setminus \nu(L)$, we proceed similarly to the proof of Lemma~\ref{lemma:triangulation-for-blackboard-framing-surgery}; the difference is that we now use a ``link diagram'' on $\Sigma_g$, instead of a planar diagram.
-Let $G$ be the dual graph of $D$ on~$\Sigma_g$.
-Each face of $G$ is a quadrangle.
-Cutting $\Sigma_g\times[-1,1]\setminus \nu(L)$ along $G\times[-1,1]$, we obtain cubic pieces with tubes removed, as shown in the left of Figure~\ref{figure:surgery-link-decomposition}.
-Cutting along $D\times[-1,1]$, each piece is divided into 4 subpieces; see the middle of Figure~\ref{figure:surgery-link-decomposition}.
+Now, in order to construct a triangulation of $\Sigma_g\times[-1,1] \setminus \nu(L)$, we proceed similarly to the proof of Lemma~\ref{lemma:triangulation-for-blackboard-framing-surgery}; the difference is that we now use a ``diagram'' on $\Sigma_g$, instead of a planar link diagram.
+Let $G_0$ be the dual graph of $D$ on~$\Sigma_g$.
+Let $G$ be the graph shown in Figure~\ref{figure:dual-graph-with-added-parallels}, which is obtained by adding parallel edges to~$G_0$.

+Note that for each of the curves $\alpha_i$, $\beta_i$ and $\gamma_i$, an edge of $G_0$ dual to the curve is chosen and two parallels of the chosen edge are added to produce~$G$.
+Each region of $G$ is a quadrangle or a bigon.
+(Each quadrangle/bigon has no two edges which are identified, while vertices are allowed to be identified; using this, it can be verified that our construction described below gives a simplicial complex structure in which each tetrahedron has no identified vertices and is uniquely determined by its vertices.)

+Cutting $\Sigma_g\times[-1,1]\setminus \nu(L)$ along $G\times[-1,1]$, we obtain pieces corresponding to quadrangle regions and bigon regions; call them type (i) and (ii) respectively.
+See the left of Figure~\ref{figure:surgery-link-decomposition}.
+Cutting along $D\times[-1,1]$, a type (i) piece is divided into four cubic subpieces, and a type (ii) piece is divided into two triangular prism subpieces.
+See the middle of Figure~\ref{figure:surgery-link-decomposition}.
+Hatched quadrangles represent~$\partial\nu(L)$.